 WWL, in recognition of an increasingly difficult trading environment, reduced its costs by 27% in 2009.
-This included
+This included savings gained by a company restructure combined with a reduction in Directors' fees.
+A further 17% reduction from \$1.2 million to \$1.0 million has been achieved for the 2011/12 year.

-Since then the Company has:
+The Company has: